jboss-developer/jboss-jdg-quickstarts/caching-service/README.md

 What is it?
 -----------

-The `online-services` quickstart demonstrates how to connect to to a deployed JDG Online Services.
+The `online-services` quickstart demonstrates how to connect to a deployed JDG Online Services.

 Prerequisites
 -------------

-In order to run this project one needs to have an access to OpenShift installation with JDG Caching Service installed.
+In order to run this project one needs to have an access to local OpenShift installation with JDG Caching Service installed.
 Follow [the documentation](https://github.com/jboss-container-images/jboss-dataservices-image) how to do it.

+You can use local OpenShift all-in-one cluster.
+To prepare you local OpenShift cluster follow [the documentation](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md).

 System requirements
 -------------------